-The mission, scope and responsibilities of AIA Group Internal Audit ("GIA"), including arrangements for ensuring GIA's independence and objectivity, are set out in the AIA Group Internal Audit Charter as approved by the AIAGL's Audit Committee.
+The role, purpose, authority, scope and responsibilities of AIA Group Internal Audit ("GIA"), and the arrangements for the management of the function, including ensuring its independence and objectivity, are set out in the AIA Group Internal Audit Charter as approved by the AIAGL's Audit Committee.

 Within AIA's governance framework, GIA operates as the third line of defence.
-The primary role of GIA is to assist the Board, AIAGL's Audit Committee and executive management to protect the assets, reputation and sustainability of the Group.
-GIA's mission is to provide independent and objective assessment and reporting of the overall effectiveness of risk management, internal controls and governance processes across the Group and appropriately challenge executive management to improve the effectiveness of these processes.
+The purpose of GIA is to assist the Board, AIAGL's Audit Committee and executive management to protect the assets, reputation and sustainability of the Group.
+GIA's mission is to provide independent, objective and timely assessment and reporting of the overall effectiveness of risk management, internal controls and governance processes across the Group.

 GIA is independent from management at all times in order to be effective in performing its activities.
-The Group Head of Internal Audit reports directly to AIAGL's Board of Directors, through the Audit Committee of AIAGL, on the audit programme, its status, and the condition of the control environment.
+The Group Head of Internal Audit is accountable to the Board Audit Committee ("BAC"), through a functional reporting line to the Chairperson of the BAC, on the audit programme, its status, and the condition of the control environment.
 This reporting relationship which also includes audit plans, financial budgets and staffing considerations is designed to ensure the ongoing independence of GIA in order to provide for the objectivity of its findings, recommendations and opinions.
 For administrative purposes, the Group Head of Internal Audit reports to the Group Chief Risk Officer.

-The Group Head of Internal Audit is authorised by Board Audit Committee to have complete and unrestricted access, on request, to any of the Group's records, properties and personnel.
-The Group Head of Internal Audit is also authorised to designate members of GIA staff to have such access in discharging of their responsibilities.
+The Group Head of Internal Audit is authorised by Board Audit Committee to review all areas of the Group, and have complete and unrestricted access, on request, to any of the Group's data, records, information, personnel and physical properties which the Group Head of Internal Audit considers is reasonably necessary for fulfilling GIA's mandate.
+The Group Head of Internal Audit is also authorised to designate members of GIA staff to have such access in the discharging of GIA's roles and responsibilities.